vaibhav-khandelwal/delete_ref/README.md

 Setup:

-1) Create a folder in your workspace and navigate to it, then run git clone https://github.com/vaibhav-khandelwal/delete_ref.git
+1) Create a folder in your workspace and navigate to it, then run: git clone https://github.com/vaibhav-khandelwal/delete_ref.git

-2) Install dependencies
+2) Install dependencies:
    npm install (sudo may be required)

-3) Run the app by issuing following command node app.js
+3) Run the app by issuing following command: node app.js

 4) You will be prompted to enter Firebase reference.
 Please enter valid firebase refernce starting with https://